-12. Mount the pulley on the tower as high as possible.
+6. Mount the pulley on the tower as high as possible.
 Be sure the cable is not twisted at any point between the winch and the pulley.
-MOUNT THE PULLEY EXACTLY AS SHOWN.
+Do NOT crank the slack cable onto the winch now, that will come later.